-Jonathan Abrams is an engineer, entrepreneur, and investor, who has spent his career using technology to help connect people.
+Jonathan Abrams is an engineer, entrepreneur, and investor, who has spent his career building technology to help connect people.

-Jonathan is an investor in over 50 startups, including AngelList, Docker, Front, HelloSign, Instacart, Mixmax, Pachyderm, SafeGraph, Sapho, Sense, Slideshare, and Zeplin.
+Jonathan is an investor in over 50 startups, including AngelList, ClearTax, Clubhouse, Docker, Front, HelloSign, Instacart, Mixmax, Pachyderm, SafeGraph, Sapho, Sense, Slideshare, Stream, and Zeplin.